Skip to main content

 account_address := Blake3(scale_encode(WalletTemplate.Address) || scale_encode(args))

-and in the case of a Multisig:
+and in the case of a multisig wallet:

 args := MultisigTemplate.SpawnArguments{n, keys}